-Another distinction has to be made between established media (pro-government) and emerging media (post 2011).
-The development of the media field is the product of the oppressive pre 2011 context and the ongoing conflict, which has resulted so far in the death of hundreds of thousands of people and the displacement of an estimated 11 million Syrians.
-The popular uprising that broke up in March 2011, cracked down by the government and the subsequent escalation of violence by all the actors involved in the conflict, has led to a gradual descent into regional war, which has transformed the country - according to the New York-based organisation Reporters Without Borders - into the world’s most dangerous country for journalists.
-In fact, as the figures released by the Syrian Network for Human Rights state, 615 media activists were killed in the country from March 2011 until March 2017.
-Nevertheless, there has been a true explosion of “independent media” after 2011.
+Apart from the geographical differences, another distinction has to be made between established media (pro-government) and emerging media (post 2011).
+The development of the media field is the product of the authoritarian pre 2011 context and the ongoing conflict, which has resulted so far in the death of hundreds of thousands of people and the displacement of an estimated 11 million Syrians.
+The popular uprising that broke up in March 2011, cracked down by the government and the subsequent escalation of violence by all the actors involved in the conflict, has led to a gradual descent into regional war, which has transformed the country - according to the New York-based organisation Reporters Without Borders - into one of the world’s most dangerous country for journalists, with extremely high risk of arrest, abduction or death.
+In fact, as the figures released by the Syrian Network for Human Rights state, 707 citizen journalists were killed in the country from March 2011 until April 2020 and 422 are still detained, mostly by the Syrian government.
+Nevertheless, there has been a true explosion of “independent media” after 2011, many of which, after reaching the peak in 2013, have since closed.
 The proliferation of media institutions has been quite chaotic and only recently people working in the field have become more aware of the importance of stronger institutionalisation.
 Also the Kurdish context has been affected by this break-with-the-past attitude.
 The repression and oppression by the government went further than in any other region: Kurdish language was banned until 2011 and any cultural expression of Kurdish identity was prohibited.
 With the autonomy self-proclaimed in 2016, for the first time in recent years a high number of local outlets in Kurdish were launched.
 The de facto neutrality of Rojava during clashes between the Syrian regime and the opposition forces has created a favourable environment for media institutions, with fewer restrictions than in the rest of Syria.
 However, local media are highly politicised and, being most of them affiliated with political parties, all too often biased.

 Political and sectarian fragmentation and polarisation in the different areas of Syria have an immediate effect on the structure of the media landscape, not only at a local, but also national level.
 Politics through its partisan and armed structures has a direct influence over media production.